redhat-cip/dci-openshift-app-agent/README.md

 operator_sdk_wait: 0
 ```

 If the execution order or pre-defined workflow does not suits the partner needs, it it recommended to use agent hooks that will allow to use the roles available for the App agent and define a custom execution workflow.
+See [tnf_test_example sample](samples/tnf_test_example/README.md) for a reference about the hooks structure.

 ## General workflow